1backend/1backend/README.md

   </div>
 </p>

+> "Works of art make rules; rules do not make works of art."
+> — Claude Debussy

 ## Overview

 The story of 1Backend began in 2017, but the current incarnation emerged when a seasoned microservices platform architect set out to build an on-premise ChatGPT alternative.
 What started as a focused AI project quickly grew in complexity—naturally demanding a microservices approach.